This post has been updated. It was originally published on October 27, 2017.

 If you want to get into a heated playground debate, tell someone you’re feeding your baby peanut butter.
-Parental advice is practically a blood sport—especially when it comes to potential anaphylaxis—and it’s not without reason.
+Parental advice is practically a blood sport—especially when it comes to an allergic reaction and potential anaphylaxis—and it’s not without reason.
 But the truth is that most parental units are probably not up to date on the latest and greatest ways to keep their kids allergy-free.

 What are allergies, anyway?